On all orders over $70

-The Montessori philosophy is experiencing a resurgence of interest among parents and educators.
-Although it is over 100 years old, it still represents an innovative alternative pedagogy today.
+The Montessori pedagogy is once again experiencing great interest from parents and educators.
+Despite more than a century, it still represents today an alternative pedagogy that innovates.

-Developed by Maria Montessori (1870-1952), Italy's first female physician and doctor of philosophy, this educational method is based on one concept: the child is the center of learning and his or her senses are his or her main tools.
+Developed by Maria Montessori (1870-1952), first female doctor in Italy and Doctor of Philosophy, this educational method is based on a concept: the child is the center of learning and his senses are his main tools.

 This philosophy is based on four essential principles: